jslater89/shooting-sports-analyst/README-Elo.md

 For ratings that converge more quickly, but vary more rapidly around the average, try K=60, percent weight=0.25.
 For ratings that reach equilibrium more slowly but vary less, try K=50, percent weight=0.50.

+**Why are the ratings wrong, in that someone worse than me has a higher rating?**
+There are a few reasons why this might be.

+The first is that it takes a relatively large difference in rating before the algorithm expects one person to consistently beat another.
+A rating difference of 100 between two players indicates that the algorithm thinks the higher-rated player will beat the lower-rated player about 57% of the time, which is essentially a toss-up.
+With a rating difference of 200, the weaker is still expected to win 36% of matchups.
+Only at 800 rating difference (with the default settings) is does the algorithm consider a matchup nearly a sure thing: a 91% chance for the higher-rated player to win.

+All of that to say, a rating difference of 100 points doesn't matter very much, so if the better shooter is within that margin, you can more or less ignore the difference.

+The second is that Elo rewards volume, to a point.
+The algorithm makes an effort to minimize this effect, but it is still present.
+Given equal skill, the person shooting 100 matches will likely be rated more closely to their actual skill than the person shooting 10.

+The third is that the algorithm strongly rewards consistency: it's easy to lose a lot of points by bombing a stage, but hard to climb back up.

+The fourth possibility is that you are classified M or GM and shoot mostly against much weaker competition.
+The algorithm contains a modifier that prevents highly-classed shooters from gaining large amounts of rating points in such situations, applied when they win a match by 20% or more against a second-place opponent two or more classes down.

 ## Usage
 Download and unzip the files.
 No installation is necessary.